csc301-fall-2022/team-project-3-uoft-faculty-of-music-t/deliverable-1/planning.md

    * **How do you prioritize tasks?**
    * How do tasks get assigned to team members?
    * How do you determine the status of work from inception to completion?

+For every meeting we have with ourselves, or with the partner, in order to document our discussions, we will create a meeting document, where a designated note taker will take notes during the meeting.
+We will try to have a checklist of what items we should talk about in the meeting document before going into the meeting so that our time can be used productively.

+In terms of organizing tasks, we will use Trello.
+In the Trello board, we will create task items and distribute them into 3 columns (lists): “To-do”, “In-Progress” and “Completed” to track the progress of the tasks (from inception to conception).
+We will most likely organize the project into sprints, in which tasks will be prioritized by what needs to be finished in the current sprint or by deadlines in the course.
+In general, items that depend on the backend team to complete for the frontend team to progress and vice versa should be prioritized so that we minimize the time that people may be blocked in impacting the website.

+In terms of assigning tasks, for every sprint, we will designate a meeting time for sprint planning where we talk about the items we should complete for the current sprint, and assign tasks equally to every team member.

 #### Q9: What are the rules regarding how your team works?